 Avoid Comparison

-Every child with ASD is unique, with their strengths and challenges.
+Every child with Autism is unique, with their strengths and challenges.
 It can be tempting to compare your child's progress with others, especially in a world inundated with social media highlights.
 Remember, milestones reached at their own pace are no less valid.
 Avoid Comparison and celebrate your child's journey.

 Don't Dismiss Their Interests